 Filters and Filter Straws

 It is an emerging solution, which uses ultraviolet rays to neutralize bacteria.
 It comes in the form of a “pen”, which is immersed in a container of water.
 This technique is quick, simple and effective.
-However, it requires batteries, at a relatively high price, and is fragile.
+Nevertheless, it comes with the drawback of requiring batteries, which can be relatively expensive, and it is also prone to fragility.

 - Don’t wait to be thirsty to drink e.
 Thirst is one of the first symptoms of dehydration.